peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Pass an EDecimal to the Write method instead.

-Writes a decimal floating-point number in CBOR format to a data stream, s follows:
+Writes a decimal floating-point number in CBOR format to a data stream, as follows:

  * If the value is null, writes the byte 0xF6.